-The subdivider shall maintain and repair all improvements which these land development regulations require the subdivider to construct in the subdivision for a period of one (1) year after the completion of the same.
-A final plat shall neither be approved by the Board of County Commissioners nor accepted for filing until the subdivider posts a maintenance bond to cover at least one hundred ten (110) percent of the estimated costs of all required improvements for a period of one (1) year (See Appendix A).
+The subdivider shall maintain and repair all improvements which these land development regulations require the subdivider to construct in the subdivision for a period of one (1) year after the completion of the same and such bond shall remain in full force and effect until the County Road Superintendent inspects the improvements for conformity with the standards of the County's Land Development Regulations and the improvements are accepted for maintenance by the Board of County Commissioners nor accepted for filing until the subdivider posts a maintenance bond to cover at least ten (10) percent of the estimated costs of all required improvements for a period of one (1) year (See Appendix A).
 All defects which occur within one (1) year after completion of all required improvements shall be remedied and corrected at the subdivider's expense.
+At the end of the one (1) year period, the subdivider shall apply to transfer such improvement maintenance to the County.
+Before said improvements are accepted for maintenance, the County Road Superintendent shall certify that said improvements are in good repair.